 Notationally, I'm using addition of intervals to represent multiplication of the fractions.
 I think it's more intuitive to think composing intervals as addition.

 There are many more equalities like these, but for now we'll just note that any interval can be turned upside down and multiplied by two to get a complementary interval that together with the original interval make up an octave.
-(Here is a more complete exploration of this idea by Harry Partch, from Dante Rosati's website.)

 Having a scale that repeats at the octave along with irregular fret spacings means that we'll probably want to have some strings that match other strings, but an octave up or down.